DFXswiss/services/docs/test-architecture.md

   It does not prove that a live account has those kyc fields, that those bootstrap endpoints return real data, that `updateCallSettings` persists, or that Completed/Failed hide the section.
+- **Full-stack screen-sync regressions hold delivery of real API responses.**
+  `e2e-stack/specs/screen-sync.spec.ts` intercepts `GET /v2/kyc/file/:id` and
+  `GET /v1/dashboard/financial/latest`, calls `route.fetch()` against the real API, then delays `route.fulfill` of that same response body (no invented success payload).
+A green run does **not** prove the API's natural latency or that production clients never race; it only proves the wait barriers refuse to conclude while that held real response is still undelivered, and that hub re-navigation does not abort it.

 ## Known gaps